alexisflesch/mathquest/app/docs/api/api-reference.md

 - Authentication is handled via JWT tokens in the Authorization header.
 - All field names and endpoints are in English.
 - Deprecated endpoints and French field names have been removed from the backend and are not documented here.
+- **4-State Authentication**: The system supports anonymous → guest → student/teacher progression with full profile preservation.
+- **Profile Persistence**: Guest profiles are stored in database for reliable upgrades, preventing data loss.
 - For detailed request/response examples, see `rest-api.md`.

 ---

-*This document is up to date as of 2025-05-20.
-For further details, see code comments in `/src/api/v1/` and usage in frontend/backend logic.*
+*This document is up to date as of June 2, 2025.
+For implementation details of the authentication system, see `/docs/authentication-implementation-summary.md`.
+For further technical details, see code comments in `/src/api/v1/` and usage in frontend/backend logic.*